When Dalit filmmakers embrace their identity and reclaim their stories

 With films like Newton (2017) and Mukkabaaz (2017), Hindi cinema, too, appears to be have embarked on a tentative exploration of caste.
 Newton signals this tacitly, with a blink-and-miss glimpse of Ambedkar’s portrait in Newton’s house or a discussion of Adivasi food preferences (Anjali Patil’s Malko telling Newton why red ants make for great chutney).
 Mukkabaaz is more overt, with a lower-caste protagonist who works for a Brahmin, but the film never dives too deep.

 But, in the film, every character is vocal about their caste.
 The reason caste has been able to survive is precisely because it isn’t spoken of openly.
-People don’t talk about it the way characters in Mukkabaaz do,” says Somnath Waghmare, a Dalit documentary filmmaker and research scholar at Tata Institute of Social Sciences, Mumbai.
+People don’t talk about it the way characters in Mukkabaaz do,” says Somnath Waghmare, a documentary filmmaker and research scholar at Tata Institute of Social Sciences, Mumbai.
 Waghmare is working on a thesis that maps Dalit voices in Indian cinema.

 When filmmakers from the so-called “lower” castes tell their stories, they not only aim to correct the near-erasure of their history and existence from popular culture; but they also wish to tell stories from the inside, which humanise the life of Dalits and depict it in all its complexity.
 Take, for instance, Neeraj Ghaywan’s Masaan, where one of the six principal characters belonged to the Dom community of Varanasi that is designated to handle and burn corpses.
 Played by Vicky Kaushal, Deepak’s is essentially a love story.
 “But one is able to sense Deepak’s aspiration, a thread that is common in the depiction of all low-caste characters in movies by Dalit filmmakers,” says Waghmare.
 “One can see it in Manjule’s films.
 Be it little Jabya of Fandry or Parshya in Sairat,” he says.